Abigail Ward

 Research papers

 - (with D. Alvarez-Gavela and T. Large.)
-On arborealization, Maslov data, and lack thereof. [arxiv]
+On arborealization, Maslov data, and lack thereof. [arxiv.]

 - (with A. Keating.)
-A universal mirror to (P^2, Ω) as a birational object. [arxiv]
+A universal mirror to (P^2, Ω) as a birational object.
+Journal of the European Mathematical Society, to appear. [arxiv.]

 - (with P. Engel and F. Greer.)
-Periods of elliptic surfaces with p_g=q=1. [arxiv | journal]
+Periods of elliptic surfaces with p_g=q=1.
+Forum Of Mathematics Sigma, 2024. [journal | arxiv.]

-- Homological mirror symmetry for elliptic Hopf surfaces. [arxiv]
+- Homological mirror symmetry for elliptic Hopf surfaces. [arxiv.]

 Teaching